 The opposite of the stationary dealer is the phone dealer.
 You actually never know where the phone dealer is going to be – they never even seem to be at home.
 Do they ever sleep?
 But you can always call them.
 And they always want to meet somewhere different.
 It makes buying weed a surprise every time!

 There’s up and a downside to well-known dealers.
-On the plus side, they’re usually well known because they always have stock and it’s usually good quality marijuana.
+On the plus side, they’re usually well known because they always have stock and it’s usually high quality marijuana.
 On the other hand, when they are out of stock, everybody you ask keeps telling you to see that guy!
 If he’s the only one that everybody knows, then when he’s out of stock you’re in a little bit of trouble!

 The middleman never keeps weed handy.
 He always has to call his dealer.
 It’s a little bit annoying, because you never know when or if he’s going to call you back.
 But you can guarantee that he has a million dealers lined up and always wants to make a buck for being the middleman.
 This dealer’s weed is usually more expensive than others because he wants to make it worth his while.